getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_cont_struct.rst

-  This object serves for storing parameters and data used in numerical continuation of solution branches of models (for more details about continuation see the GetFEM++ user documentation).
+  This object serves for storing parameters and data used in numerical continuation of solution branches of models (for more details about continuation see the GetFEM user documentation).

 **Command list :**